-Orient Green Power Company Limited (OGPL) ("the Company"), its subsidiaries (together "the Group") and its associates are engaged in the business of generation and sale of power using renewable energy sources i.e., wind energy.
-The company is having its registered office at Fourth floor, Bascon Futura SV, No.10/1, 10/2, Venkatanarayana Road, T.Nagar, Chennai - 600017.
+Orient Green Power Company Limited (OGPL) ("the Company"), its subsidiaries (together "the Group") are engaged in the business of generation and sale of power using renewable energy sources i.e., wind energy.
+The company is having its registered office at Fourth floor, Bascon Futura SV IT Park, No.10/1, 10/2, Venkatanarayana Road, T.Nagar, Chennai - 600017.